-In 2019, Northwest Hydraulic Consultants conducted a risk assessment of the floodplains around Cowichan Lake, Shawnigan Lake and the Riverbottom Road area of the Cowichan River.
+In 2019, Northwest Hydraulic Consultants conducted a risk assessment of the floodplains around the Cowichan Lake area of the Cowichan River.
 Modelling of flood levels was carried out for four scenarios, including a present day (baseline) scenario and increases in precipitation of 10, 20 and 40 percent to represent the range of climate projections.

-Floodplains are typically adjacent to or overlap areas with high biological diversity and fisheries
+Floodplains are typically adjacent to or overlap areas with high biological diversity and fisheries values and consequently are also likely to be included in Development Permit Areas 1 (Riparian Area Protection) and 2 (Sensitive Ecosystem Protection).